Coosis/blog/content/posts/GoIterators/index.md

     // ...
 })
 ```
-Generalize and you get the definition:
-Go iterators are functions that take a function as an argument and return a boolean value.
-Specifically, the arguments are functions of the form `func(T1, T2) bool`, `func(T) bool`, or `func() bool`.

 # How do they work?
-Lets look at the example from the [GoWiki](https://github.com/golang/go/issues/61405):
+Lets look at the example from the [GoWiki](https://go.dev/wiki/RangefuncExperiment):
 Consider this function for iterating a slice backwards:
 ```go
 package slices